 Guide: How to choose your Magnifier

-Magnification 3x – 4x, most popular for reading.
+Magnification 2x – 4x, most popular for reading & inspection.

-Magnifiers of 2x or 3x are most suitable for reading documents, such as the Eschenbach mobilux magnifier 3.5x.
-For more comfort a stand magnifier can be used such as the Eschenbach Vario, which rests on the surface, or on the document.
+Magnifiers of 2x, 3x or 4x are most suitable for reading documents, and general inspection tasks.
+Products such as the Eschenbach mobilux magnifier 3.5x are popular for their portability and large lens.
+For more comfort a stand magnifier may be used such as the Eschenbach Vario, which rests on the surface, or on the document.